IoTkyoto/manual-management/docs/vis-manual/en/index.md

 -   This key should contain a value that identifies an IoT device from which the data is transmitted.
 -   Enter the key name of which value is used to identify an IoT device.
--   Select "Character string" or "Numeric value" as its data type according to the output value format of your IoT device.
+-   Select "String" or "Number" as its data type according to the output value format of your IoT device.

 ![Set partition key](../../images/vis-manual/en/setting_partitionkey.png)